-The Project Leader, Dr Qifeng Ye, SARDI Aquatic Sciences, will lead the development and implementation of the M&E Plan, oversee the project and ensure project performance, coordination, reporting and communication.
-The Project Leader will be the contact for any communication between the project delivery team and CEWO Project Management Team area leader.
+The Project Leader, A/Professor Qifeng Ye, SARDI Aquatic Sciences, leads the development and implementation of the M&E Plan, oversees the LTIM Project and ensures project performance, coordination, reporting and communication.
+The Project Leader will be the contact for any communication between the project delivery team and CEWO Project Manager(s).